Leonardo-Boss/suckless-site/tools.suckless.org/ii/usage.md

 Multitail + Vim
 ---------------
-To make ii a bit more comfortable use it in combination with the multitail program and for example with vim.
+To make ii a bit more comfortable, use it in combination with the multitail program and for example with vim.
 Run vim in the server directory and use key mapping like:
 `map w1 :.w >> \\#ii/in<cr>`
 `map w2 :.w >> \\#wmii/in<cr>`
 to post to channels.
 Thanks to Matthias Kopfermann for this hint.

 Another cool thing is to use it with splitvt so you have multitail windows on top and for example four lines of vim at the bottom.

-There is also a blog entry which describes the whole configuration:
+There is also a blog post which describes the whole configuration:
 [http://nion.modprobe.de/blog/archives/440-Using-the-ii-irc-client.html](http://nion.modprobe.de/blog/archives/440-Using-the-ii-irc-client.html)

 Popup Chat Windows